 “Richard Albrecht’s portrayal of Kris Kringle is absolutely spot-on I refuse to believe he isn’t actually Santa Claus”

-IT'S A WONDERFUL LIFE - UK TOUR Summer Dates: 9 June to 21 June 2015 Autumn Dates: 7 October to 6 December 2015 Seabright Productions / CliMar Productions.
+IT'S A WONDERFUL LIFE - UK TOUR 9 June to 21 June 2015 7 October to 6 December 2015 Seabright Productions / Climar Productions.
 BRIDGE HOUSE PRODUCTIONS SE20 (Original Producer) Written by Tony Palermo Directed by Guy Retallack Richard plays: Clarence and Uncle Billy Clarence AS2 (Angel Second Class) who helps the hero appreciate his life.
-Uncle Billy who loses the business's $8,000 while intending to deposit it in the bank
+Uncle Billy who loses the business's $8,000 on his way to bank it.

 AS YOU LIKE IT 18 SEPTEMBER - 18 OCTOBER 2014 Southwark Playhouse Peter Huntley Productions and W14 Productions Written by William Shakespeare Directed by Derek Bond Richard played: Adam and Corin Adam is the faithful servant of the family of Sir Roland de Boys.
 Corin is the worldly-wise shepherd in the Forest of Arden.